wcember/bithex/Readme.md

 # Bithex #

-Bithex is python library to compile hex into Script, the bitcoin scripting language.
+Bithex is a Python 2 library to compile hex into Script, the bitcoin scripting language.

 Bithex is currently in alpha and is in the process of being tested and improved.